 How are your 1031 exchanges handled?
 Is this an entity-focused restriction, or an activity-focused restriction?
 I see the reasoning on an individual basis, but how many flips does it take before you are considered a dealer?

 ANSWER: It all boils down to intent.
-If your intent is to buy, fix and flip then you are a dealer and cannot 1031 exchange.
-If your intent is Buy, hold but then decided to flip, then you can 1031 exchange and there is also a holding period requirement when next you want to sell the replacement property for another one.
+If your intent is to buy, fix, and flip then you are a dealer and cannot 1031 exchange.
+If your intent is to Buy, and hold but then decide to flip, then you can 1031 exchange and there is also a holding period requirement when next you want to sell the replacement property for another one.
 Most people usually recommend 12-18 months but if you are flipping within a short period of time, then you are a dealer and subject to S.E. tax.
 You could come up with an entity structure that minimizes not eliminate your Self Employment taxes

 QUESTION: I have a rental property in Colorado and have created a Colorado LLC to hold it.
 However, I bought the property under my own name and have a small mortgage under my name.
 The mortgage company won’t let me transfer the title to the home to the LLC with the mortgage in my name.
 I could pay off the mortgage, but that would leave me more cash-poor than I care to be.
 A friend suggested that I lease the property to my LLC (it’s a single member) and that would give me the legal umbrella of the LLC and still keep the mortgage company happy.
-Anybody ever done this or heard of it being done?
+Has anybody ever done this or heard of it being done?
 Thanks.

 ANSWER: Usually, the mortgage company will not let you transfer the title without triggering the due on sale clause.
 I have usually just transferred without getting them involved and as long as the mortgage is being paid, then you are fine.
 Going on almost 10 years of my properties being in an LLC still with a mortgage in my name.
-Leasing the property to your LLC is good in dealing with tenants but no protection in dealing with creditors as it will still show your name on the title.
+Leasing the property to your LLC is good for dealing with tenants but no protection in dealing with creditors as it will still show your name on the title.

 QUESTION: “A client came to me and asked why he did not get any stocks from an LLC.
 I told him that LLC does not issue stocks.
 He told me that he once went to an attorney to set up an LLC.
 He keeps insisting that the attorney told him he would have such and such amount of stocks in that LLC.
 Am I missing something?”